top of page

 both to sell the chametz to the non-Jew on the morning before Passover

-(this year it will be Wednesday, April 5)
+(this year it will be Friday, April 11 because Passover begins after Shabbat)

 and also to buy it back the evening after Passover ends.